 Audio/video calls | Unlimited 1:1 voice and video calls in Free planConference calls for up to 50 participants in Paid plans | Voice or video calls with up to 250 people in a meeting. |

-Integrations | 10 integrations limit in free plan2400+ integrations in paid plans | Over 250 integrated apps and services for Busines Basic and Business Standard plans |
+Integrations | 10 integrations limit in free plan2400+ integrations in paid plans | Over 250 integrated apps and services for Business Basic and Business Standard plans |

-File storage limit | 5GB file storage for a team in the free plan (only for 90-days)10GB per person in the Pro plan 20GB per person in the Business+ plan | 5GB across all teams in the free plan2GB of cloud storage per person on Microsoft Teams Essentials plan 1 TB cloud storage per person in Business Basic and Business Standard plan |
+File storage limit | 5GB file storage for a team in the free plan (only for 90-days)10GB per person in the Pro plan20GB per person in the Business+ plan | 5GB across all teams in the free plan2GB of cloud storage per person on Microsoft Teams Essentials plan1 TB cloud storage per person in Business Basic and Business Standard plan |

 Screen sharing | Unavailable in Free versionAvailable in Pro and Business+ versions | Available in all plans |